 Waste tracking obligations

-The facility receiving the waste must also hold an environmental authority (EA) and the relevant ERA(s) for either storage, recycling, treating or disposing of the waste.
+The facility receiving the waste must also be appropriately licensed for either storing, recycling, treating or disposing of the waste.

 This guide explains your obligations as a waste handler, including how to submit waste tracking information and transport different types of waste inside, into and out of Queensland.